ansak95/FrameworkFDPP/models/README.md

 Models saved with their training strategy.
-Models were trained mainly on NVIDIA V100 GPUs and occasionally on Google Colab.
+Reproducible results are possible using the Keras Tensorflow library, with Tensorflow version 2.3.0, and CUDA 11.0.
+Models were trained mainly on NVIDIA V100 GPUs.